-at KU transmit to an OC-12c workstation (faraday) at KU via an ACTS OC-3 link in loop-back mode.
+KU transmit to an OC-12c workstation at KU via an ACTS OC-3 link in loop-back mode.
 The transmitting stations are injecting data into the link at a faster rate than the link can handle, and therefore congestion is present.
 The purpose of this experimental scenario is to note the maximum throughput that we can obtain on a SONET OC-3 satellite link under congestion conditions.
 All the stations are configured as in scenario 1.

-• Scenario 4 is illustrated in Figure 3, where performance measurements are taken from the KU ATM LAN and the AAI WAN, for performance comparisons between LANs, WANs, and the satellite system of scenario 1 (shown in Figure 1).
+Scenario 4 is illustrated in Figure 3, where performance measurements are taken from the KU ATM LAN and the AAI WAN, for performance comparisons between LANs, WANs, and the satellite system of scenario 1.
 This test was carried out under conditions of no congestion.
-All the hosts are configured as from the KU ATM LAN and the AAI WAN, for performance comparisons under congestion conditions on the LAN, WAN, and the satellite system of scenario 3 (shown in Figure 2).
-Congestion is generated when all three workstations shown
+All the hosts are configured as in scenario 1.

+Scenario 5 is illustrated in Figure 4, where performance measurements are taken from the KU ATM LAN and the AAI WAN, for performance comparisons under congestion conditions with the LAN, WAN, and the satellite system of scenario 3.
+Congestion is present in this case since all three workstations shown in the diagram transmit at a faster rate than the OC-3c link can handle.
+All the workstations are configured as in scenario 1.